YOU ARE EXPLORING

 The neurointerventional rotation is based at Eskenazi Hospital, where fellows work to become proficient at diagnostic brain and spine angiography, vertebroplasty and kyphoplasty, and CT-guided biopsies through the guidance of teaching neurointerventionalists.
 As part of this rotation, fellows become familiar with neurointerventional procedures, including aneurysm coiling, extracranial and intracranial angioplasty and stenting, AVM and dural AV fistula embolization, tumor embolization, and intraarterial therapy for acute stroke.

-While on the Pediatric Neuroradiology rotation at Riley Hospital, fellows have a large degree of responsibility for a service that serves the largest statewide patient population with diversity of common and rare pediatric neurologic illnesses under the guidance of pediatric neuroradiologists including Dr. Chang Ho.
-IU School of Medicine offers a one-year subsequent dedicated pediatric neuroradiology fellowship.
+While on the Pediatric Neuroradiology rotation at Riley Hospital, fellows have a large degree of responsibility for a service that serves the largest statewide patient population with diversity of common and rare pediatric neurologic illnesses under the guidance of pediatric neuroradiologists including Chang Ho, MD, IU School of Medicine offers a one-year subsequent dedicated pediatric neuroradiology fellowship.

 The evening neuroradiology rotation offers fellows an immersion in new diagnoses and inpatient emergencies.
 The rotation takes place in the afternoon and until 9pm—side-by-side with faculty neuroradiology in an exciting and fast-paced work environment.